bloom-lang/bud/docs/intro.md

 # *Bud*: Ruby <~ Bloom #

-Bud is a prototype of the [*Bloom*](http://bloom-lang.org) language for distributed programming, embedded in Ruby.
+Bud is a prototype of the [*Bloom*](http://bloom-lang.org) language for distributed programming, embedded as a DSL in Ruby.
 "Bud" stands for *Bloom under development*.
-Bud is currently in alpha; we intend to keep developing Bloom aggressively in the short term, before a firmer beta design.
+The current 0.0.1 release is the initial alpha, targeted at "friends and family" who would like to engage at an early stage in the language design.

 ## Distributed Code in Bloom ##
 The goal of Bloom is to make distributed programming far easier than it has been with traditional languages.
 The key features of Bloom are: